Merrill Reese

 Merrill Alan Reese (born September 2, 1942) is an American sports radio announcer best known for his role as the play-by-play radio announcer for the Philadelphia Eagles on SportsRadio 94.1 WIP-FM.
 He has been the voice of the Eagles since 1977.
+He is the 2024 recipient of the Pete Rozelle Radio-Television Award.

 Early years

 Reese grew up in Overbrook Park, Philadelphia and attended Overbrook High School.
 He is Jewish.

-Reese is a graduate of Temple University earning a bachelor's degree in Communications and Broadcasting.
+Reese is a graduate of Temple University, earning a bachelor's degree in communications and broadcasting.
 While in college, he learned his craft by doing play-by-play over the college's radio station, WRTI FM.
 At WRTI, Reese also had a music show every Wednesday afternoon where he spun 45-rpm records from his own personal collection.

-After college and a stint in the United States Navy, Reese set out to obtain his first paid broadcasting gig auditioning at WCOJ in Coatesville, Pennsylvania and WPAZ in Pottstown, Pennsylvania.
+After college, he served as a public affairs officer in the United States Navy and became a lieutenant.
+He then set out to obtain his first paid broadcasting gig auditioning at WCOJ in Coatesville, Pennsylvania, and WPAZ in Pottstown, Pennsylvania.